 At the beginning of fall term, each area reviews and, if appropriate, updates its goals and mission relative to the College's mission, identifies significant areas in which to conduct research-based assessment, and outlines the plan for conducting the assessments.
-Each Expected Result/Outcome must directly relate to at least one strategy of the College's Strategic Plan.
+Each Expected Result/Outcome must directly relate to the College's one strategic goal of maximizing student success.
 At the end of the spring term, after the areas have conducted the assessment activities that they identified in the fall, they prepare a Statement of Impact, which details the findings from their assessment activities and the steps they intend to take based on these findings.
 These must be approved by supervisors, documented, and shared electronically.